datacommonsorg/docsite/bigquery/query_join_your_data.md

 ### Using Zip codes

-Join with [Project SunRoof](https://console.cloud.google.com/marketplace/product/project-sunroof/project-sunroof) data to compute solar potential for low-income Zip codes.
-In the lowest income 500 zips, this query computes those with the most solar-potent places (among those that were sufficiently qualified).
-Of the 500, 133 of them had > 50% potential.
+We use Google's [Project SunRoof](https://console.cloud.google.com/marketplace/product/project-sunroof/project-sunroof) dataset to compute solar potential for low-income Zip code areas in the US.
+From 500 Zip code areas with the lowest median income, we compute those Zip codes that have the highest solar potential (among those that were sufficiently qualified).
+Of the 500, we find that 133 of them had > 50% potential.

 ```sql
 WITH LowestEarnerZips AS (